zowe/zowe-install-packaging/containers/conformance.md

 Same image tag pattern are recommended for Zowe extensions.
 ### Files and Directories

-This is the required folder structure for all Zowe components:
+These file(s) and folder(s) are **REQUIRED** for all Zowe components:

 ```
 /licenses
 /component
+  +- manifest.yaml, manifest.yml or manifest.json
   +- README.md
 ```

 - `/licenses` folder holds all license related files.
 It MUST include at least the license information for current application.
 It's recommended to include a license notice file for all pedigree dependencies.
 All licenses files must be in UTF-8 encoding.
 - `/component/README.md` provides information about the application for end-user.
+- `/component/manifest.(yaml|yml|json)` provides basic information of the component.
+The format of this file is defined at [Zowe component manifest](https://docs.zowe.org/stable/extend/packaging-zos-extensions/#zowe-component-manifest).
+Components must use the same manifest file as when it's running on z/OS.

-These file(s) and folder(s) are recommended:
+These file(s) and folder(s) are _recommended_:

 ```
 /component
-  +- manifest.json or manifest.yaml
   +- /bin/<lifecycle-scripts>
   +- <other-application-files>
 ```

-- `/component/manifest.(json|yaml)` is recommended for Zowe components.
-The format of this file is defined at [Zowe component manifest](https://docs.zowe.org/stable/extend/packaging-zos-extensions/#zowe-component-manifest).
-Components must use the same manifest file as when it's running on z/OS.
 - `/component/bin/<lifecycle-scripts>` must remain the same as what it is when running on z/OS.

-### Environment Variable(s)

-These environment variable(s) must be set as a fixed value in the image:

-- `ZOWE_COMPONENT_ID`: this is the Zowe component ID for current image.
-For example: `ENV ZOWE_COMPONENT_ID=gateway`.

 ### User `zowe`